oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

   - If you already see the **CTDOKE** compartment in this list, **==> no need to create a new compartment !!**

-  - If you are using a new **Free Tier** account, you will probably only have the root compartment, in that case :
+  - If you are using a new **Free Tier** account, you will probably only have the root compartment, in that case:

     - Click on **Create Compartment** button to start the compartment creation process